TempestSource/netconfig/README.md

 - Save time and reduce risk of misconfiguration

 ## Modularity
-- Resource independance and isolation
+- Resource independence and isolation
 - New services cannot break existing resources or corrupt existing data
 - Replacement without need for redesign